ufal/UMR/doc/relations-attributes.md

 `:purpose` – Example (4c) in 3-3-1-3.

-`:quant` – Typically an attribute, sometimes a relation.
-Defined in [3-3-4](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-3-4-quant).
+`:quant` – Used with quentities, used for annotating both exact and approximate cardinalities of sets of countable objects (three houses, more than three houses) as well as for the number of "units" of non-countable substances (three cups of milk).
+Introduced in  3-2-2-5.
+Typically an attribute, sometimes a relation.
+Defined in
+[3-3-4](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-3-4-quant).
 As an attribute it has a numeric value.
 As a relation it has a child node with a concept describing approximate quantity.

 `:quarter` – Looks like attribute, introduced among relations in 3-2-2-1.
 The value is the number (1, 2, 3, 4).
 It is used within `date-entity` concepts (see below).
 Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

-`:range` – Used with quantities.
+`:range` – Used with quentities,  to indicate a specific time period.
+Introduced in  3-2-2-5.
 Example (1b) in 3-2-2-5.

 `:reason` – Introduced in 3-2-1-1.
 See also `:cause`.